-- within the previous 90 days, in an aeroplane or approved simulator, you have either: - " successfully completed a relevant check or review - " passed a flight test for a pilot licence or rating on a pilot licence that included at least one take-off and landing - > both: - " you are successfully participating in an operator's training and checking system for an aeroplane operation - " the operator holds an approval under regulation 61.040 for the system in the aeroplane category of operation.
+- > within the previous 90 days, in a helicopter or approved simulator, you have either: - " successfully completed a relevant check or review - " passed a flight test for a pilot licence or rating on a pilot licence that included at least one take-off and landing - > both: - " you are successfully participating in an operator's training and checking system for a helicopter operation - " the operator holds an approval under regulation 61.040 for the system in the helicopter category.

-Note: A relevant check or review means any of the following:
+Note: A relevant check or review means:

 - > an instrument proficiency check

+- a night vision imaging system proficiency check

 - > an instructor proficiency check

 - > an operator proficiency check

 - > a flight review.